stephomi/nomadsculpt.com/manual/docs/tools.md

 ![](./images/tool_mask_settings.jpg)

-The top section of the settings let you manipulate the mask:
+ A toolbar will appear at the top of the viewport with extra controls:

 | Action       | Description     |
 | :---:        | :---:           |